eclipse-corrosion/corrosion/CONTRIBUTING.md

 ### Building locally

-Local build happens with a simple `mvn clean verify`.
+Local build happens with a simple `mvnw clean verify`.
 Main build output is a p2 repository that you can find in `repository/target/repository`.
 You can use it to install and test the built artifacts in a working Eclipse IDE.

+Note that on windows the command cannot be invoked from PowerShell, but only from CMD.

 ### Modify Corrosion in the Eclipse IDE